One climber stranded for days near Denali summit rescued, the other is dead

 The severity of his injuries wasn't immediately known, but Ollig said he was "in surprisingly strong condition and walking on his own when they arrived in Talkeetna."

-The climber told authorities his partner died two days earlier in their snow cave, the park service said.
+The climber, who is 47, told authorities his partner died two days earlier in their snow cave, the park service said.

+National Park Service officials said Saturday that the deceased climber — identified as Zulkifli Bin Yusof, age 36 — "likely died of exposure and altitude-related illness on May 29 after enduring multiple days with minimal survival gear in a snow cave at 19,600 feet."
+Denali's mountaineering personnel recovered his remains Friday evening using the high-altitude helicopter and a short-haul technique with ground support, the park service said.

-The two Malaysian climbers, ages 36 and 47, became exhausted and hypothermic after reaching the mountain's 20,310-foot summit and called for help around 1 a.m.
+The two Malaysian climbers became exhausted and hypothermic after reaching the mountain's 20,310-foot summit and called for help around 1 a.m.
 Tuesday.
-They had sheltered in a crude snow cave at 19,600 feet since Tuesday night, the statement said.
+They had sheltered in the crude snow cave since Tuesday night, the statement said.

-Another man from their group had descended to the high camp on Tuesday and was evacuated that night in serious condition, park officials said.
+A 48-year-old man from their group had descended to the 17,200-foot high camp on Tuesday and was evacuated that night in serious condition, park officials said.

 Park rangers received five short messages in rapid succession from the stranded climbers on Wednesday night confirming their location, requesting help and notifying authorities that their InReach was nearly out of battery, the park service said.